Can Dogs Eat Blueberries? What Veterinarians Want You to Know

 Can dogs eat blueberry ice cream?

 Most adult dogs have some trouble digesting lactose, a sugar found in milk, per the AKC.
-And ice creams and heavy creams, in particular, contain a lot of lactose.
+Ice creams and heavy creams in particular contain a lot of lactose.

 Puppies naturally produce more of the enzymes that break down lactose, called lactase, allowing them to drink their mother’s milk.
 But once they have weaned, or stop drinking their mother’s milk or formula, dogs produce less lactase.